davidbarber/davidbarber.github.io/_posts/2017-07-30-gauss-newton.md

 Did you know that feedforward Neural Nets (with piecewise linear transfer functions) have no smooth local maxima?

-In our recent ICML paper [Practical Gauss-Newton Optimisation for Deep Learning](http://proceedings.mlr.press/v70/botev17a.html)) we discuss a second order method that can be applied successfully to acclerate training of Neural Networks.
+In our recent ICML paper [Practical Gauss-Newton Optimisation for Deep Learning](http://proceedings.mlr.press/v70/botev17a.html)) we discuss a second order method that can be applied successfully to accelerate training of Neural Networks.
 However, here I want to discuss some of the fairly straightforward, but perhaps interesting, insights into the geometry of the error surface that that work gives.

 <!--more-->